Corporate bond sales in the U.S. declined from the highest level since September this week as relative yields tightened.

 Six Flags Entertainment Corp.
-(SIX), a theme-park operator, is planning a $600 million bond sale next week as it prepares to lower the interest rate on one of its term loans.
+(SIX:US), a theme-park operator, is planning a $600 million bond sale next week as it prepares to lower the interest rate on one of its term loans.

-Ancestry.com Inc. (ACOM), the world’s largest family-history website being purchased by Permira Advisers LLP, is planning to issue $300 million of bonds to help fund the buyout.
+Ancestry.com Inc. (ACOM:US), the world’s largest family-history website being purchased by Permira Advisers LLP, is planning to issue $300 million of bonds to help fund the buyout.

 To contact the reporter on this story: Matt Robinson in New York at Mrobinson55@bloomberg.net.